Holidoit Logo

 Malcesine

-Moving on now to the Veronese side of the lake, descending from Riva del Garda we find Malcesine, an enchanting little village with a romantic atmosphere given above all by the beautiful Scaliger Castle that towers over the whole town and the mass of Mount Baldo.
+Move now to the Veronese side of the lake, descending from Riva del Garda we find Malcesine, an enchanting small village with a romantic atmosphere given above all by the beautiful Castello Scaligero that towers over the whole town and the mass of Monte Baldo.

-After a tour of the center of Malcesine, a trip to the nearby hamlet of Cassone is also recommended to see the Aril River, whose course is the shortest in Italy.
+After a tour in the center of Malcesine, è also recommended is a trip to the nearby hamlet of Cassone to see the Aril river, whose course è the shortest in Italy.

 The romantic village of Malcesine